A document from the Ministry of Culture’s Cultural Heritage Department that summarizes existing Jewish built heritage all around the country.

 NOTE: You can find material on many Jewish heritage sites in Lithuania by using the links above.
 Here below, we provide information on some major sites and sites that have their own web resources.

 Once the Jerusalem of the North, a center for Yiddish culture and later the site of a notorious World War II ghetto, Vilnius — pre-war Yiddish Vilna — had around 100 synagogues and prayer houses before the Holocaust.
 Today there are only a few surviving sites of its long and important Jewish history.
-Memorials and plaques mark most vanished sites.
+Memorials and plaques mark most vanished sites, including in the WW2 Ghetto.

 The Moorish-style Choral Synagogue (designed by architect Dovydas Rozenhauzas and inaugurated in September 1903), is one of only two synagogues still serving a religious purpose in Lithuania (the other is in Kaunas).